Russia CPI up 0.1 pct in latest week

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-MOSCOW, March 13 Russia's consumer prices rose 0.1 percent in the week to March 11, the same pace as in the previous week, the Federal Statistics Service said on Wednesday.
+MOSCOW, March 20 Russia's consumer prices rose 0.1 percent in the week to March 18, same pace as in the previous period, the Federal Statistics Service said on Wednesday.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)